-New development that occurs wholly within the Coastal Drainage Catchment Areas as indicated by the WSD Coastal Drainage Catchment Area Maps contained within this Appendix will be required to meet the Target Reduction Loads in Table 3: Stormwater Quality Targets Subdivision and Table 5: Stormwater Quality Targets Other Development - excluding Single Dwelling, Dual Occupancy, Subdivision and Intensive Livestock Agriculture or Intensive Plant Agriculture.
+New development that occurs wholly within the Coastal Drainage Area as indicated by of the WSD Coastal Drainage Catchment Area Maps in this Appendix (refer to WSD Appendices) will be required to meet the Performance-Target Reduction Loads in Table 3: Stormwater Quality Targets Subdivision and Table 5: Stormwater Quality Targets Other Development - excluding Single Dwelling, Dual Occupancy, Subdivision and Intensive Livestock Agriculture or Intensive Plant Agriculture. the Stormwater Quality Targets table.